Backtrader Alpaca: Build Algo Trading Strategies with Python

 }

-Your main trading script can then import these keys from this separate, private file.
-This way, you can share your strategy code with others without worrying about giving away your account access.
+Your main trading script imports from this private file.
+Now you can share your strategy code on GitHub without exposing your credentials.

 Building Your First Trading Strategy